ponylang/ponyc/.release-notes/next-release.md

 ```

 It was decided that this code is valid Pony code, and this PR fixes the crash so that code like the above compiles.

+## ## Fix "incorrect" atomics usage

+When reviewing other code, we noticed that an old PR that was porting code from one atomics system to another changed the semantics of some atomics.
+The changes would have no impact on X86, but could have an impact on CPUs with weaker memory models like Arm.

+The changes would be tricky to easily evaluate if the changes (all weaken the semantics) are ok.
+Given that we do not have the time to evaluate the changes fully at the moment, we are switched to having stronger semantics.

+This change might fix incorrect atomics usage and memory issues on Arm and RISC-V. It will definitely cause some amount of slowdown on those platforms.

+If anyone wants to do a thorough review of various atomics and prove that we can
+weaken any safely, we will happily accept PRs that contain proof of the safety.